 How Much Should You Expect to Pay?

-For example, if you’re a restaurant you may want to encourage influencers in with a free five-course meal or if you’re a hairdressers’, you’ll be offering free haircuts and hairstyles to those who’ll promote you online.
-You may even be offering a free trial of service or your products instead of cash.
-Many influencers will accept products, gifts and services as a payment method, it just all comes down to whatever you’re willing to give away and what they want.
+For example, if you’re a restaurant you may want to encourage influencers in with a free five-course meal or if you’re a hairdressing salon, you’ll be offering free haircuts and hairstyles to those who’ll promote you online.
+You may even be offering a free trial of service or software instead of cash.
+Many influencers will accept products, gifts, and services as a payment method, it just all comes down to what you’re willing to give away and what they ask for.

-What are the benefits to Influencer Marketing?
+What Are the Benefits of Influencer Marketing?

 Influencer Marketing Case Studies

 Influencer marketing is everywhere at the moment.
-It’s rare not to find it on your Instagram feed these days with lots of influencers teaming up with all sorts of brands to promote their products and services.
+It’s rare not to find it on your Instagram feed these days, with lots of influencers teaming up with all sorts of brands to promote their products and services.
 Here are just a few successful influencer marketing campaigns created by big brands:

 Youfoodz, an Australian fresh meal company, wanted to promote their new winter menu.
 They opted to work with influencers that specialised in food, as well as in health and fitness, as their company promoted healthy eating as well.

-As one of the first companies to try the art of influencer marketing, with Santa Claus, Coca-Cola is no stranger to trying to evoke emotional with its brand.
-Their goal was ‘to promote Coca-Cola’s original Coke beverage throughout the Western European region.’
-They created a campaign with the hashtag, ‘#ThisOnesFor’ and asked fourteen influencers to share their story on who the Coca-Cola drink was for.
-Each sponsored post had to have @cocacolaeu tagged.
+As one of the first companies to try the art of influencer marketing with Santa Claus, Coca-Cola is no stranger to trying to evoke emotions with its brand.
+Their goal was “to promote Coca-Cola’s original Coke beverage throughout the Western European region.”
+They created a campaign with the hashtag “#ThisOnesFor” and asked fourteen influencers to share their story on who the Coca-Cola drink was for.
+Each sponsored also post had to have @cocacolaeu tagged.

 The Future of Influencer Marketing

-How Giraffe Can Help You
+How Giraffe Social Media Can Help You